 I am not a veterinarian or an animal nutritionist.
-This blog is a personal blog about feeding my dogs a raw food / fresh food diet and what I'm learning as I research their health and nutrition.
+This blog post about removing fatty tumors naturally reflects my personal experience with our dogs and what I'm learning as I research their health and nutrition.
 Do not use this blog to diagnose your dog.
 If you have a medical concern, please contact your veterinarian.

 What is a Fatty Tumor?

 A fatty tumor, or lipoma, is a collection of fatty cells formed into a mass that is beneath the skin and is common in senior dogs and some breeds: